harshasrisri/slice/README.md

 OPTIONS:
     -d, --delimiter <delimiter>    Delimiter to be used to split fields [default:  ] -f, --fields <fields>          Fields to be extracted.
+See FIELD SPECIFICATION -r, --rows <rows>              Rows to be extracted.
+All, by default.
 See FIELD SPECIFICATION -s, --separator <separator>    Separator to use to print results [default:  ]

 ARGS: